 How to Keep Your Doctor-Patient Relationship Healthy with Technology

-Although healthcare IT has transformed over the years, patients have held the same expectation: to be in the care a personable doctor who will communicate effectively and make health decisions that are in the patient’s best interest.
-However, doctors have constantly struggled to navigate the boundaries of a patient-doctor relationship and the use of new technology unfortunately could potentially complicate the issue.
+Although healthcare IT has transformed over the years, patients have held the same expectation: to be in the care of a personable doctor who will communicate effectively and make health decisions that are in the patient’s best interest.
+However, doctors have constantly struggled to navigate the boundaries of a patient-doctor relationship and the use of new technology, unfortunately, could potentially complicate the issue.
 Below we discuss the Do’s and Don’t’s of doctor-patient interactions on online platforms.

 Do.
 Respond to patient messages regarding their questions or health concerns, and encourage patients to schedule an appointment through online appointment scheduling if an in-person visit is needed.

 Do not inquire about personal topics irrelevant to a patient’s health, just as you would in an appointment.
 Keep the communication solely centered on the health condition and prognosis.

 Many healthcare organizations are turning to social media platforms such as Facebook and Twitter to promote their practice and increase patient engagement.

 Do.
 Create public Facebook pages about your practice that people can follow.
 Post or tweet articles that are relevant to your specialty or will inform patients of a current health topic.